jlecomte/voice-activated-teleprompter/README.md

 **Note:** It is currently hard-coded to recognize American English speech (`en-US` locale) and was tested only in the Chrome web browser.
 It will likely not work in other web browsers!

 You can try it live [here](https://jlecomte.github.io/voice-activated-teleprompter/dist/).

+**Instructions:** Once you've opened the live demo, click on the `Edit` button in the toolbar.
+Paste your script into the content area and click on the `Edit` button again to validate.
+Then, click on the `Play` button in the toolbar and start reading your script.
+If you need to take a break, you can click on the `Stop` button at any time, and then later resume the transcription by clicking on the `Play` button again.
+You can also click on individual words in your script to reset the transcription to a specific index in case you need to re-read a section of your script.